 And if you need to add 1 more user, guess what?
 You can't.

-You have to pay 4-5 times more and move to the enterprise plan.
+You have to pay 4-5 times more and move to the 3rd plan, which is the enterprise plan.

 It's still better than tools (Sprout Social or Sprinklr) that charge per user seat.